CWU-VKD-LAB/MOEKA/MoekaDeveloperNotes.md

 - Right now, we also eat memory a TON.
 Way more than we should be.
 There is some kind of memory leak or unnecessary copying going on in the computation of hansel chains, or calculateAllPossibleExpansions.
 - The ML server-client thing is pretty slow.
 It may be important to eventually port the Python to run in C++ somehow, or make it callable as a DLL in some way.
 Somehow making that run in parallel would be interesting as well.
 This is a very slow portion of the program at the moment.

+- The rendering has some sort of bottleneck with really large datasets.
+For example rendering 9 dimensional 3 k values, it computed all chains after a while, but never renders.
+It just hangs.
+- Right now there is a good deal of copying happening before we render, that is something we can investigate in Form.cpp.
+That is most likely not the entire issue.
 ## Quick Fixes

 - In rendered outputs, include class names, and attribute names. (`Window.cpp` hovering functionality is what you want to investigate).